RickGelhausen/ORFBounder/README.md

 If you have your own data, you can run the scripts individually, each of them is described in the [scripts section](#Scripts) below.

 # Scripts
-This section contains short descriptions of each of the scripts and the commandline parameters.
+This section contains short descriptions of each of the scripts (in execution order) and the commandline parameters.
 * **TTS_finder.py:** is the main script which uses annotation, genome and wig files to detect potential ORFs using TIS or TTS read coverage peaks.

 | Name                 | Command Line Argument | Description                                                                                                           |